Editor’s Note: This blog post has been updated in October 2021.

-A simple tool designed to run learning modules and tests in an academic institution has evolved into an all-purpose application/software, which is now used in both academia and enterprise learning across the world.
-From running tests to performance evaluation at work, to social learning features built into the LMS to integrated ERP and CMS facilities to power full-feature websites; the LMS is no longer a simple learning system!
+A simple tool designed to run learning modules and tests in an academic institution has evolved into an all-purpose application/software, now embraced by institutions and enterprises across the world.
+From running tests to performance evaluation at work, social learning features to integrated ERP and CMS facilities; the LMS is no longer a simple learning system.

 Table of Contents

 The earliest versions of the learning management system ran basic training videos and presentations supported by instructor training.
 Today, the modern LMS has evolved significantly.
 The popularity and affordability of smartphones and decreasing user-attention spans have contributed to the growth of ‘bite-sized learning’ and video nuggets.
 With the focus shifting on ‘anywhere, anytime learning’ the current breed of learning management systems is designed to offer a great learning experience on mobile phones and tablet devices as well.

 The ‘Learning Management System’ as a subset of the eLearning industry has evolved to become a stand-alone and prosperous industry domain of its own.
 With over 700 plus learning management systems available in the market catering to the demands of enterprise learning and higher education; organizations looking for an LMS are spoilt for choice.

 In our blog post today, we will look at the key features that an ideal Learning Management System should possess.

 This is a significant factor that determines the success of a learning system.
 You could pack in all the features that a user may need into your product, but if it is not user-friendly and intuitive by design; then you’ve lost the battle.
 As per a popular statement in UX-Design – “Even a child should be able to use your LMS with ease.”

 To reiterate the significance of delivering the right user experience, and the impact it generates, this blog here is a great example.
 It includes a specific use case from a leading organization.